Ackee-Blockchain/wake/docs/testing-framework/debugging.md

 ## Using Python debugger

-Both commands `wake test` and `wake fuzz` support entering [pdb](https://docs.python.org/3/library/pdb.html), the Python debugger, when an error occurs.
+`wake test` supports entering [pdb](https://docs.python.org/3/library/pdb.html), the Python debugger, when an error occurs.
 Wake uses an enhanced version of the Python debugger, [ipdb](https://github.com/gotcha/ipdb), which provides a more user-friendly interface.

 It is also possible to enter the debugger manually by inserting a `breakpoint()` statement in the code.